shuang4intel/intelprot/README.rst

     >python -m intel_pfr.<module-name> -h

-Modules that have command line interface include : bmc, capsule, cpld, ifwi, sign, test_cpld, utility, verify.
+Modules that have command line interface include : **bmc, capsule, cpld, ifwi, sign, test_cpld, utility, verify**.

+Please report issue or send email to admin if you observe any issue or have new request that you want to assist your Intel PFR project.
+Author will update the related modules.

+No git pull request for now.

 Documentation